 The Fund continuously assesses the classification of the redeemable units.
-If the redeemable units cease to have all the features, or meet all the conditions set out, to be classified as equity, the Fund will reclassify them as financial liabilities and measure them at fair value at the date of reclassification, with any differences from the previous carrying amount recognised in equity attributable to the Unitholders.
+The Fund's redeemable units do not meet the definition of puttable instruments classified as equity instruments under IFRS and accordingly are not classified as equity.
 If the redeemable units subsequently have all the features and meet the conditions to be classified as equity, the Fund will reclassify them as equity instruments and measure them at the carrying amount of the liabilities at the date of the reclassification.